I couldn’t breathe.

 “I’m talking about the lights that exploded in Geometry when you failed your last test.
 I’m talking about the flames going off during Chemistry when some girls were bullying a classmate, and you got mad.
 You know, all that stuff that ‘didn’t’ happen today.”

 I glared at him.
 “You were spying on me!”

-My brother waved his hand.
+Tyler waved his hand.
 “We’ll get back to that later, but yes, I do know about all of that stuff that happened today.”
-His expression turned stoic.
+He leaned forward on his knees, fixing me with a stare.
 “I know because you caused that to happen, Dialla.
-I know that because I can do it too.”
+I know that because it happened to me too.”

 My premature response stopped short, mouth slightly agape.
 “What?”